What is a Good Internet Upload Speed for Live Streaming?

 Church

 Churches use live streaming for a plethora of use cases.
 The most common use of online video for churches is streaming services.
-Most church community members are fine with average quality streams as long as the sermons and music are clear.
+Most church community members are fine with average video quality streams as long as the sermons and music are clear.

 A standard definition stream with an internet speed of around 800 kbps should work fine.